opengisch/QFieldCloud/README.md

     docker compose run app python manage.py createsuperuser --username super_user --email super@user.com

+### Dependencies

+QFieldCloud uses [`pip-compile`](https://pypi.org/project/pip-tools/) to manage it's dependencies.
+All dependencies are listed in `requirements*.in` files.
+When a `pip` a dependency is changed, the developer should produce the new `requirements*.txt` files.

+    docker compose run --rm pipcompile

+Alterantively, one can create only a `requirements.txt` file for a single `requirements.in`:

+    docker compose run --rm pipcompile pip-compile -o requirements/requirements_worker_wrapper.txt requirements/requirements_worker_wrapper.in

 ### Tests

 Rebuild the docker compose stack with the `docker-compose.override.test.yml` file added to the `COMPOSE_FILE` environment variable: